 So f*rt to your heart's content!

 Still worried about doing it.
 Why should you be?
-It is normal.
-Or perhaps you are worried the wind might smell.
+There is no need to kick up a stink over it.
+See it as perfectly normal.
+Perhaps you are more worried the wind might smell.
 Well, think again.
 Plant-based diets tend to run through the body more quickly than those who eat only a meat-diet.
-So things are generally fresher inside for people lwho are described as vegans.
+So things are generally fresher inside for people who are described as vegans.
 And if you do have to pass wind, you might be surprised to discover that it doesn't hardly smell at all.
-A meat-eating diet, on the other hand, causes food to linger in the gut for longer, and by the time it passes out, you might be wishing you had a gas-mask on.
+A meat-eating diet, on the other hand, is quite a different situation all together.
+Eating meat actually causes food to linger in the gut for longer, and by the time it passes out, you might be wishing you had a gas-mask on.
 Or if you pass wind, make sure you are near an open window to get it out into the open and dissipate faster than you can say, "Holy cow!"

-But if you are one of those people who might be gassing about more than usual if you eat a healthy diet, consider eating after dinner and as a snack before going to bed a couple of pineapple rings in pineapple juice.
+At any rate, if you are one of those people who might be gassing about more than usual because you have chosen to eat a healthy diet, consider eating after dinner and as a snack before going to bed a couple of pineapple rings in pineapple juice.
 Complete the process by drinking 250ml of probiotic Swedish-style natural yoghurt drink.
 By the time the next morning arrives, the extra fibre from the pineapples and the extra moisture from the juice will push everything out very smoothly (some say it feels better than sex, especially when you have so much to come out in one sitting).